-Disease Iron TIBC/Transferrin UIBC Ferritin Iron Deficiency Low High High Low Low Hemochromatosis High Low Low High High Chronic Illness Low Low Low/Normal Low Normal/High Hemolytic Anemia High Normal/Low Low/Normal High High Sideroblastic Anemia Normal/High Normal/Low Low/Normal High High Iron Poisoning High Normal Low High Normal
+Disease Iron TIBC/Transferrin UIBC Ferritin Iron Deficiency Low High High Low Low Hemochromatosis/Hemosiderosis High Low Low High High Chronic Illness Low Low/Normal Low/Normal Low/Normal High/Normal Hemolytic Anemia High Normal/Low Low/Normal High High Sideroblastic Anemia Normal/High Normal/Low Low/Normal High High Iron Poisoning High Normal Low High Normal

 Is there anything else I should know?

 Normally, most ferritin is found inside of cells with only a small amount in the blood.
-When there is damage to organs that contain ferritin, such as the liver, spleen, and bone marrow, ferritin levels can become elevated even though the total amount of iron in the body is normal.
+Patients with iron overload have high ferritin levels.
+However, ferritin levels can become elevated under certain condition (e.g., acute illness) even though the total amount of iron in the body is normal.

 My iron level is normal, but my ferritin level is low.
 Why is that?